Trams in Most and Litvínov: Late 20th century

 After the war, reconstruction of tracks was necessary.
 This was done within a few months after the end of World War II.

 In the 1950s, five tram lines were in operation in Most and new T1 trams appeared.
 Another important task was the modernisation of the interurban line.
 A decision was taken to build a modern, fast standard-gauge line.
 Its first section was put into operation in Litvínov on 1 April 1957.
 At the end of 1957, the network was 8.6 km long.

 In connection with this, the old tram cars of wooden construction had to be scrapped and were replaced by Tatra T1, T2 and later T3 trams.

 Operation of narrow-gauge trams was definitively terminated on 24 March 1961.
 In the 1970s, the tram network as well as the whole city of Most, had to prepare for the relocation.
 However, thanks to previous modifications, the relocation turned out easy.
 In the same year, the line to the new Most railway station was also built.

 On 1 January 1995, during the process of privatization of state-owned enterprises DOPRAVNÍ PODNIK měst Mostu a Litvínova, a.s. (referred to as DPmML) was established as successor to the state-owned enterprise.

 Current status

 Most of the fleet consists of modernised Tatra T3 trams, with two Škoda 03T low-floor cars also in service.

 In 2012-2014, two low-floor VarioLF plus trams were delivered and a few years later, two VarioLF cars were also put into service.
-During 2013, the surplus Tatra T3SUCS cars were sold to various Ukraine tramway operations, especially to Odessa.
+During 2013, the surplus Tatra T3SUCS cars were sold to various Ukraine tramway operations, especially to Odesa.
 Trams now run on four lines 1-4 with no plans to expand the network for the time being.
 A major project will be the complete; the reconstruction of the intercity rapid transit system which is expected to begin in 2020 and end two years later.